-In accordance with the remuneration policy applicable to remuneration awarded in 2018 and set out in the Remuneration Committee declaration approved by the Annual General Meeting of 2018, the variable component of remuneration for 2018 may include a short-term parcel (STVR) and a medium-term parcel (MTVR).
+In accordance with the remuneration policy applicable to remuneration awarded in 2019, attacted, and set out in the Remunerations Committee declaration approved by the Annual General Meeting of 2019, the variable component of remuneration for 2019 may include a short-term parcel (STVR) and a mediumterm parcel (MTVR).
 Both parcels are based on performance assessment, reflecting the weighting of key individual performance indicators of the director and the performance of the Company itself.
 Such indicators, described in more detail in III.71 below, aim to bring the interests of the executive directors closer to the long-term interests of REN and its shareholders.